okinawabob/um/ifsm201.md

 1. [WATCH: Decode unicode: TEDxVienna Video](https://youtu.be/IRdupNXpm8k "Right click this link and open in new tab") 18m {: .vid}

-### Activities this week
+### 5 Discussion topics must be completed before our next class

 The ***<abbr title="Learning Experience Online">LEO</abbr> Discussions*** are a kind of collective online discussion that is visible to all students.
 The discussion activates this week will provide you with an understanding of digital data, which is fundamental to understanding How computers work.

-#### 5 Discussion topics must be completed before our next class

 This week you need to utilize five online discussion topics to introduce yourself and demonstrate that you have learned how to convert between various number systems and codes:

 - Post your Introduction in the Discussion >> Introductions Topic
 - Post in the Number System and Codes Conversion Discussion